Polligarden

 What if there was a way to build rapport and mentorship from the very start by highlighting the resources available across the community?

-Barriers for begineers
+Barriers for beginners

 Unaware of pollinator gardening